You eat well, choosing healthy, organic foods, but still suffer from malnutrition. Isn’t that impossible? How could that happen?

 B12 replacement heals blood cells.
-It’s easy for you to get Methylcobalamin and use it to replace the vitamin B12 you’ve lost.
-Your body will excrete any B12 it doesn’t use, so it’s safe for you to use Methylcobalamin.
+It’s easy to get Methylcobalamin and use it to replace B12 you’ve lost.
+Your body will excrete any B12 it doesn’t use, so it’s safe.

-If you choose to go a doctor to establish whether or not you need vitamin B12, it’s important to know a bit about blood work.
+If you go a doctor to establish whether or not you need vitamin B12, it’s important to know a bit about blood work.

 The opposite of Macrocytic Anemia is Iron Deficiency Anemia, technically called, “Microcytic Anemia” micro meaning little.

-When you have Iron Deficiency Anemia and B12 Malabsorption Illness, your MCV may appear normal because the two illnesses balance each other in terms of how your blood appears (MCV).
+When you have Iron Deficiency Anemia and B12 Malabsorption Illness, your MCV may appear normal because the two illnesses balance each other in terms of how your blood appears at a casual glance.

 But, these two negatives don’t make a positive.
 Quite the opposite.